rizrmd/r-agent/README.md

 ```

 ## Environment Variables
-To use browser-use-play, you need to set the following environment variables:
+To use browser-use-play, you can to set the following environment variables:
 - `OPENAI_API_KEY`: Your OpenAI API key.
 - `OPENAI_API_BASE`: Your OpenAI API base url.
 - `QIANFAN_API_KEY`: Your Qianfan API key.
 - `QIANFAN_API_BASE`: Your Qianfan API base url.
+- `OLLAMA_API_BASE`: Your Ollama API base url.

 copy .env.example to .env and fill in the variables.